To the den, the farmers couldn't pass.

 Constant frustrations?
 Bending to pressure may mean loss of past efforts.
 Nobody wants to quit.
 Writing to promote books perpetuates feelings of unfair and disproportionate stress.
 It is time-consuming to build a platform.

 Feeling conned?
 It is discouraging to have books lost among millions.
 Web anonymity and innumerability are attractive and distractive.
-Writers must apply strong tech skills or pay for access to mold an online presence.
+Creators must apply strong tech skills or pay for access to mold an online presence.

 Hands of Time?
 The self-published book market may have stalled.
 It is saturated.
 Readers and writers are wary of the quality.
 Books go unread.
 Writers may be the sole purchasers of their books, paid from other income.